metakuna/build-metakuna-site/posts/QM-interpretations/post.md

-# Interpretations of quantum mechanics you probably haven't heard of because I just made them up
+# Interpretations of quantum mechanics you've probably never heard of because I just made them up

 ## Quantum mechanics was created by Big Physics to sell more Physics